2604 Washington Rd,

 Bob Kletcke & Dave Spencer

 Everybody knows that Augusta National Golf Club is home to the Masters.
-It’s Georgia’s dream course which is located in a dream-like setting and the nearest most of us will get to teeing it up on the 1st is in the depths of our dreams.
+It’s Georgia’s dream course which is located in a dream-like setting and the nearest most of us will get to teeing it up on the 1st (Tea Olive) is in the depths of our dreams.
 Welcome to Walt’s World.

 Augusta National Golf Club is one of Earth's most exclusive clubs and the layout was designed by perhaps the world’s greatest golfer, who teamed up with maybe the world’s greatest architect.
 Bobby Jones and Alister MacKenzie were the perfect duo to lay down the consummate golf course.